gcc-mirror/gcc/README.md

 $ git clone git@github.com:Rust-GCC/gccrs.git
 ```

-Compilation script.
 It is important to remember that GNU toolchain projects are designed to be built outside of their source directory
 which is why a build directory is created.

 ```bash